Sósíalistaflokkurinn

 News

-Socialist Coffee March 20th: Growing class division in the school system.
+Socialist Coffee March 20: Growing class division in the school system.
 How can we respond?
 Are city authorities blind to class differences?
 What is the responsibility of municipalities towards children growing up in poor households?
-Does the school system aim for all children to enjoy the same facilities and support from their families?
+Does the school system ensure that all children enjoy the same facilities and support from their families?

-Auður Magndís Auðardóttir presents her research on class division in schools in Reykjavík and Kolbeinn H. Stefánsson his research on the situation of poor children.
-Sanna Magdalena Mörtudóttir and Daníel Örn Arnarsson, socialist city councilors, call for proposals, actions, and other measures that can get city authorities to respond to the growing class differences in the school system.
-It not only affects children from less affluent homes but also deprives children of the more affluent access to society as it is, locks them into their own class, narrows their perspective and deprives them of empathy.
+Auður Magndís Auðardóttir presents her research on class division in Reykjavík schools and Kolbeinn H. Stefánsson his research on the situation of poor children.
+Sanna Magdalena Mörtudóttir and Daníel Örn Arnarsson, socialist city councilors, call for proposals, actions, and other measures that can prompt city authorities to respond to the growing class differences in the school system.
+This not only affects children from less affluent homes but also deprives children from more affluent homes of access to society as it is, confining them within their own class, narrowing their perspectives, and depriving them of empathy.

 All socialists and those interested in justice and equality are encouraged to attend and participate in a conversation about our children, schools, classes, and the responsibility of city authorities.

-See the event on Facebook:Socialist Coffee March 20th: Class division in the school system
+See the event on Facebook:Socialist Coffee March 20: Class Division in the School System

-The conversation starts at 8 PM in Dósaverksmiðjan, Borgartún 1.
-The house opens at 7:30 PM.
+The conversation begins at 8 PM in Dósaverksmiðjan, Borgartún 1.
+The doors open at 7:30 PM.
 Coffee, tea, cakes, politics, and good company.